Plexlogic/developer/docs/index.md

 ## Security

-Publicly accessible webhook endpoints must be HTTPS.
+Accessible webhook endpoints must be HTTPS.
 You can use one endpoint to handle several different event notifications at once, or set up individual endpoints for specific events.

 Webhooks are protected by hash signatures.
-Each subscription has a secret token, and each event includes a header `plexus-webhook-signature` - an HMAC hex digest of the payload calculated with the secret token using SHA512.
+Each subscription has a secret token, and each event includes a header `plexus-webhook-signature` - a HMAC hex digest of the payload calculated with the secret token using SHA512.

 Please remember to verify the webhook event payload using this signature.
 This ensures that the message is sent by Plexus Gateway and the payload is not tempered.
 You might also want to check the event `createdAt` to prevent replay attacks.